 - Imperative: This is a call to action that demands that the customer engages with the brand.
 The standout example of this is Nike's tagline "just do it".

-- Superlative: This is used to position the brand as superior to all competitors.
-A good example of this is the Ferrari slogan “we are the competition”.
+- Superlative: This is a tagline that is used to position the brand as superior to all competitors.
+A good example of this is the Ferrari slogan "we are the competition".

-- Provocative: This is eye-catching and challenges the consumer and prompts them to evaluate how a brand can improve their life.
-A good example would be the Toyota slogan “let’s go places”.
+- Provocative: This is an eye-catching tagline that challenges the consumer and prompts them to evaluate how a brand can improve their life.
+A good example would be the Toyota slogan "let's go places".

 Knowing how to write the perfect tagline is just one way to build a durable and sustainable brand that can thrive in the future.
 If you want a brand consultant that will help you future-proof your business in 2021 and connect you with the right customers, do not hesitate to get in touch with our team of branding experts today to find out what we can do for you.